Matthattan/Odds-Calculator/README.md

 - Atlanthian Part 2 is Finally Here! 🥳
 - Completely redid the website
 - New Loomians of Part 2 have been added
+  - No official odds have been posted for the majority of these Loomians so they're based on my own encounters.
 - Some Loomians (like Rainbow Pyramind) have been removed due to not being applicable to any calculations
 - fixed some bugs (with some new ones maybe appearing?)